TSuXinH/Necoda/README.md

 ## Results

-### 1. The performance of Necoda across diverse imaging modalities.
+### 1. Performance of Necoda across diverse imaging modalities.
+Evaluation of Necoda on multiple functional imaging datasets reveals that Necoda effectively compresses neuroimaging collections while preserving necessasry physiological information.

 <img src="fig/performance1.png" width="800" align="middle">

 ### 2. Benchmarking Necoda with existing video codecs.
+Necoda outperforms other codecs in training/compression efficiency and rate distortion performance on simulation benchmarks.

 <img src="fig/benchmark1.png" width="800" align="middle">

 ### 3. Reproducing analysis with Necoda on ABO datasets.
+Reproduction of results from one previous research paper with ABO datasets demonstrates that Necoda is able to act as a tool to facilitate TB-level data sharing and replication.

 <img src="fig/performance2.png" width="800" align="middle">